 If you would like to partner with us in reaching Lakeland and beyond with the love of Christ + supporting the vision of First United, please click the button below to securely give.
 Every gift makes a huge difference.
 We thank you for your support and generosity.
 This church can continue to change lives, provide comfort, guidance, and inspiration to our congregation and community because of your faithful giving.

 Our goal is always to set a balanced budget for the year.
-To do that we need your pledge toward the 2022 budget as every gift and every pledge matters!
-When you return your pledge card it gives us a picture of what you intend to give.
-All returned pledge cards, combined with other sources of giving, provide us with a good estimate of the income.
+To do that we need your pledge toward the 2024 budget as every gift and every pledge matters!
+When you submit your pledge form it gives us a picture of what you intend to give.
+All returned pledge cards and forms, combined with other sources of giving, provide us with a good estimate of the income.
 We adjust the budget to match the estimated income, creating a balanced budget.
-This allows us to make commitments to our mission and ministry partners for 2022.
+This allows us to make commitments to our mission and ministry partners for 2024.

 Other Ways to Give

 Estate planning is a way to give that provides for the long-term future of the church.
 Below are some ways you can include the church in your estate plan.
 Contact Mandy Eichbrecht for more information about non-cash contributions and always consult your legal, financial, and tax advisors about the tax-deductibility of gifts in your particular situation.
 You are invited to view our Planned Giving Brochure here.

 A gift of real estate generally will generate a tax deduction for the full appraised, fair market value.
 Like securities, the capital gain is not taxable to the donor or the church.

 A lead trust can be established to provide income to the church for a specified term of years.
 After the term of years, the assets in the trust revert back to the donor or to the individual(s) designated by the donor.
 Cash, securities, and some types of real estate can be used to fund the trust.
 There is no income tax deduction for this type of gift but there may be an estate tax savings.